-Mrs. Angus L. Macdonald Literary Prize
+Mrs. Agnes Macdonald Literary Award

-A prize will be given by Beta Sigma Phi in memory of Mrs. Angus L. Macdonald, alumna and former member of the Board of Governors of Mount Saint Vincent University.
-The prize will be given for the best work in a literary field, as specified and chosen each year by the English faculty.
+Established by the Halifax-Dartmouth City Council of Beta Sigma Phi in memory of Mrs. Agnes Macdonald, alumna and past member of the Board of Governors of Mount Saint Vincent University.
+The award will be given for the best and most deserving work in the literary field, by a female, as specified and chosen each year by the English Faculty.